kubeflow/website/content/docs/gke/pipelines/authentication-pipelines.md

 Referenced from [Workload Identity Documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
 Please read this doc for:

-* Detailed introduction about Workload Identity.
+* A detailed introduction to Workload Identity.
 * Instructions to enable it on your cluster.
 * Whether its limitations affect your adoption.